magillos/Cable/README.md

 For AppImage you may want to place cable.desktop in ~/.local/share/applications/ directory, for better icon integration.
 For auto-start to work with AppImage, enable Autostart in tray menu and edit Exec entry in ~/.config/autostart/cable-autostart.desktop to point to your AppImage executable (e.g. Exec=/location/on/disk/./Cable-0.9.4.AppImage --minimized).

-You need Pipewire in version 1.0 at least, for connections manager to work.
+You need Pipewire in version 1.0 or newer, for connections manager to work.

 On Arch Linux, install using PKGBUILD or Arch package.
 App is also available on AUR.